 The Annual Bay Area Science Festival returns October 26 – November 11 bringing a wide range of family friendly science & technology activities at a variety of locations throughout the Bay Area.

 Bring your budding scientists to these awesome events and introduce your kids to a wide range of future opportunities in science.
 Parents - feel more confident about supporting your kids’ interests in science.
 Teachers - check out the new resources to get students thinking about science outside of the classroom.
 Check out all the amazing events on their website, Facebook, and on Twitter @bayareascience.
 Here are some of my top recommendations and most are FREE:

 Discovery Days brings the fun and excitement of science to a huge crowd.
 In conjunction with local science outreach groups, Discovery Days hosts over 200 hands-on-activities, dozens of exhibits, numerous performances, and family-oriented science entertainment.
 Attendees are families generally with children aged 0-14, with a special emphasis on those who traditionally do not have access to quality science education resources.
 This years Discovery Days are at:

 High profile science acts from around the country anchor evening programming during the festival from famous scientists around the world.

-Each year, there are over 20 tours to highlight the scientific wonders of the Bay Area.
+Each year, there are awesome tours to highlight the scientific wonders of the Bay Area.
 From hiking along the San Andreas Fault with a geologist or touring a deep sea ocean exploration manufacturing center with marine engineers, each tour highlights local resources with the guidance of a scientists or engineer.